-It will always be clear to my mind an e-book does not have the same look and feel as holding a real book does, the effort to turn the page is mighty, it signals to the writer (albeit they are not present) that we have taken the trouble to read every word on the page and have claimed victory over page 139, before moving on to page 140 and starting the challenge all over again.
+It will always be clear to my mind an e-book does not have the same look and feel as holding real books does.
+The effort to turn the page is mighty, it signals to the writer (albeit they are not present) that we have taken the trouble to read every word on the page and have claimed victory over page 139, before moving on to page 140 and starting the challenge all over again.

 Commuting on public transit, or when flying half way around the world there is a distinct advantage offered by the e-book, you can take your entire library without breaking the scales at the check-in desk.
-Over the past few years we have seen onslaught of eReaders apps for the specialist readers, computer, Android or Apple tablet device, or smart phone and I have to say that I have spent more than a few hours in book and electronic stores looking at the capabilities of each tool on offer.
+Over the past few years we have seen onslaught of eReader apps for the specialist readers, computer, Android or Apple tablet device, or smart phone and I have to say that I have spent more than a few hours in book and electronic stores looking at the capabilities of each tool on offer.

-Another thing I have done when reading a factual book is highlight things the author says and sometimes I may use yellow or orange to indicate important things, a pink shade for any statement I disagree with and a green shade if they make a statement I agree profusely with.
-I wanted to see if this were possible with eReader software and have to say most fall far short of my desires, but of course as soon as I publish this one reader will post a comment stating they have the ideal reader that does everything I desire.
-My point is that if I highlight something I can come back to it years later and retrace my thoughts about the book, I should be able to do more with eReader software, for example search everything about technology that discusses robotics and combine that with a search of everything about law for the same subject, this would make a powerful research tool.
+Another thing I have done when reading a factual book is highlight things the author says and sometimes I may use yellow or orange to indicate important things, a pink shade for any statement I disagree with and a green shade for statements I agree profusely with.
+I wanted to see if this were possible with eReader software and have to say most fall far short of my desires.
+Of course as soon as I publish this one reader will post a comment stating they have the ideal reader that does everything I desire.
+[Update November 2017] The eReaders are now slowly adapting the ability to highlight and markup work.
+They are better on the PC than tablets.

-The challenge for the writer is one over which site and format will provide the widest reach but again that question is a moving target as the tools become more adaptable and widely used.
-At some point in the future I do perceive the possibility of carrying around a massive library of e-books with me on a tablet, although I am not sure I relish the prospect of purchasing everything in my collection again in an electronic format, it is a similar problem faced by the CD, cassette or 8-track tape, or Vinyl album.
+The challenge for the writer is one over which site and format will provide the widest reach.
+That question, however, is a moving target as the tools become more adaptable and widely used.
+I perceive the future ability to carry around a massive library of e-books on a tablet.
+The technologist in me loves that prospect.
+Although I am not sure I relish the prospect of purchasing everything in my collection again in an electronic format, it is a similar problem faced by the CD, cassette or 8-track tape, or Vinyl album.

 Ta a large extent the biggest challenge in the future is the question self-published versus professionally published works.
 Although there are some professionally written self-published books and e-books it is true to say that all too many are plagued with errors.